-- Surgical removal of ovaries is a risk too.
+- Surgical removal of ovaries (generally happens during hysterectomy).
 This is quite obvious because, after all, estrogen is produced in the ovaries.
 Removing the ovaries therefore means that the estrogen factory has been shut down.

 - Douching is a practice that can lead to dehydration of the vagina also.